 When answering these questions, it also helps to use bulleted or numbered lists, as studies suggest these get top consideration for position zero.
 Formatting your text in such a way also helps with the user experience (UX) that is said to be incorporated into Rank Brains subtle ranking process.
 Speculation that Rank Brain looks at factors such as bounce rate, direct traffic and other behaviors to serve the best results is probable.

-A good user experience is a must.
+Good user experience is a must.
 Google takes note of user on-page behavior.
 By incorporating relevant images, video, bullet points and ordered lists people typically become more engaged and therefore do not bounce back to the search page.
 Rank Brain will upgrade your information as a result.

 Writing in a natural tone also shows to keep the user involved.
 You will want to answer their questions as quickly as possible first and use internal linking wisely to expand on those questions.
-Often one question leads to more, and by allowing the user to link directly to a sub question not only keeps them engaged but also helps Google’s crawlers understand the concept of your website in its entirety.
+Often one question leads to more, and by allowing the user to link directly to a sub-question not only keeps them engaged but also helps Google’s crawlers understand the concept of your website in its entirety.

 Always Keep Revising Your Content for SEO and Conversions